christophdanger/mmp_core/README.md

 ### MMP Core

-Core module for the open source Manufacturing Management Platfrom (MMP) using ERPNext, ThingsBoard, a
+Core module for the open source Manufacturing Management Platfrom (MMP) using Frappe/ERPNext, ThingsBoard, and Grafana.

 ### Installation